-The lovely buildings, clean streets, and peaceful plazas of Oaxaca would be a joy to visit even if the city didn’t have any museums (plenty), churches (too many), food (delicious), or lovely hotels (almost too many) to tempt you.
-But it does, and it’s all in our city travel guide.
+The lovely buildings, clean streets, and peaceful plazas of Oaxaca would be a joy to visit even if the city didn’t have any museums (plenty), churches (too many), food (delicious), or lovely hotels (almost too many).
+But it does, and it’s all in our Oaxaca travel guide.

 After clearing the crest of the mountain range and descending a bit we arrived in the town of San Pablo Guelatao in the foothills above the Oaxaca valley.
 This is the birthplace of Oaxaca’s first son: Benito Juarez who was a Zapotec Indian, orphan, shepherd, bookbinder, and governor of Oaxaca state and the first (and only) indigenous President of Mexico (so far).